bibmode/bibmode/README.md

 - 💞️ I’m looking to collaborate on fun projects that would be a great learning opportunity for me to better my skills and provide a valuable contribution to the world
 - 💛2021 Goal: Improve significantly on the basics and be more proficient with React.

-<h2>My languages: </h2>
+<h2>My toolset: </h2>
-- 👓 HTML, CSS, Javascript, Sass, React & PHP
+- 👓 HTML, CSS, Javascript, Sass, React, PHP, NextJS & MongoDB